newjersey/innovation.nj.gov/content/_projects/COVID19-hub.md

 ### Impact + Metrics

--   As of May 2023, the COVID-19 Info Hub has been visited more than 106 million times.
+-   As of August 2023, the COVID-19 Info Hub has been visited more than 110 million times.
 The site has been updated or enhanced more than 134,000 times.
 -   The COVID-19 Vaccine Appointment Finder, which was created in response to user demand, has been visited nearly 6 million times.

 ### Status